littensy/reflex/docs/docs/reference/reflex/create-broadcaster.md

 ### The client receives invalid state

 A common oversight when syncing state over remotes is that data that can't be serialized is lost or unexpectedly changed.
-This is because data is sent through remote events, which only support JSON-friendly data.
+This is because data is sent through remote events, which only support certain data structures.

 Make sure your shared producers are free from: